AdguardTeam/KnowledgeBase/docs/general/ad-filtering/adguard-filters.md

 sidebar_position: 2
 ---

-## Introduction

 This article is about the filters we create to use in AdGuard and other ad-blocking software (e.g., uBlock Origin).
 Filters are sets of rules in text format used by AdGuard apps and programs to filter out advertising and privacy-threatening content such as banners, pop-ups, or trackers.
 Filters contain lists of rules based on their purpose.
 Language filters include rules for corresponding language segments of the Internet (e.g., German filter).
 Task-based filters group rules that fulfil a specific task, such as Social media filter or Tracking Protection filter.
 Enabling or disabling a filter makes it easier to work with the entire list of rules at once.

-## AdGuard Filters Policy

-Our filter policy is available [here](ссылка на adguard-filter-policy).

-## Contributing to AdGuard filters

-We are blessed with a unique community that not only loves AdGuard but also gives back.
-Many people volunteer in various ways to make AdGuard's user experience better for everybody.
-You are welcome to join the band and make a difference.
-We will do our part and happily reward the most active community.
-So, what can you do?

-### Report Issues

-We rely on the community to let us know about issues with our filters.
-It helps us use our time more efficiently and keep filters constantly updated.
-To submit a report, please use this [web reporting tool](https://agrd.io/report).

-### Suggest Filtering Rules

-You will find many open issues in the [GitHub filter repository](https://github.com/AdguardTeam/AdguardFilters/issues).
-Each one refers to a problem with a website, such as a missed ad or a false positive.
-Pick an issue and suggest your own rules in the comments.
-AdGuard filter engineers will review your suggestions and, if approved, add your rules to AdGuard filters.

-Here is the [official documentation](../ad-filtering/create-own-filters.md) on the syntax of AdGuard filtering rules.
-Please read it carefully: it will help you create your own filtering rules.

-### Other ways to contribute

-Here is [a dedicated page](https://adguard.com/contribute.html) for people willing to contribute to AdGuard in other ways.

 ## AdGuard filters